april 17, 2025

 20”h x 9”d x 9”w

-lastly, i sculpted a girl named bini, who is actually supposed to represent my childhood. bini is standing on a pillow, with blue string rope going around a chair and also taped to a wall. she is playing a game by herself and the game is supposedly called elastics in america, but it is more familiar to me as “chinese jump rope” or even “고무줄 뛰기". chinese jump rope is a game that requires 3 people at minimum- 2 people to hold it by their knees and one player in the middle to jump against the string. the challenge of the game is to move the string up from the ankles to calves to knees to hip area in a succession manner. this used to be my favorite game growing up, but i always hated how much social requirement it had. despite the structure required, my ambition led me to play it by myself in my room where I would grab a heavy chair, scotch tape, and a pillow. i lived on the 3rd floor of my apartment, so my mom was always so conscious of us making noise while walking. noise in Korean is referred to by the onomatopoeia of “koong”. so my mom would always check on me everytime I would make excessive ground noise, saying “no koong! koong!”. to prevent this, i would put tennis balls on the feet of my chair, wrap one side of the rope to the chair, heavily tape down the other side of the rope, and then jump on the pillow. everytime i made a jump, i would always check whether anyone heard me or not. everytime i successfully jumped, i would move the rope up and up, until i couldn’t anymore. i was interested in incorporating a human sculpture that represented ambition and possibility with effort for this collection. although the tape would never be strong enough to hold my jumps and the rope would slide too much down, making my jumps stronger than intended, i still had fun practicing through what felt rebellious and ambitious. through using my real life experience, the idea of both animals and humans making certain situations that seem harder, possible, was to be portrayed.
+lastly, bini, is standing on a pillow with blue string rope going around a chair and also taped to a wall. she is playing a game by herself and the game is supposedly called elastics in america, but it is more familiar to me as “chinese jump rope” or even “고무줄 뛰기". chinese jump rope is a game that requires 3 people at minimum- 2 people to hold it by their knees and one player in the middle to jump against the string. the challenge of the game is to move the string up from the ankles to calves to knees to hip area in a succession manner. this used to be my favorite game growing up, but i always hated how much social requirement it had. despite the structure required, my ambition led me to play it by myself in my room where i would grab a heavy chair, scotch tape, and a pillow. i lived on the 3rd floor of my apartment, so my mom was always so conscious of making noise while walking. noise in Korean is referred to by the onomatopoeia of “koong”. so my mom would always check on me everytime i would make excessive ground noise, saying “no koong! koong!”.